starbeamjs/starbeam/docs/DOM-ATTACHMENT-BOUNDARY.md

 domain value back to Svelte without exposing reactive storage or prematurely moving shared vocabulary.
 Candidate shapes include a callback, a store, a rune-compatible state sink, or an `into`-style sink analogous to Vue.

+The code probe should create the smallest `@starbeam/svelte` adapter package and test harness needed to validate attachment lifetime and value publication.
+It should stay focused on proving the Svelte dialect before moving any shared vocabulary.

 ## Boundary matrix